Amirul-Hosain/teachers-seminer/README.md

 ## Available Scripts

-In this project discused how to join a meating.
+## In this project discused how to join a meating 2
-You can inspire to seminer.
+## You can inspire to seminer 2
-You can learn how to handle client.
+## You can learn how to handle client 2

 ### `npm start`